-Kwong and Lee [689] determine the friendly index any number of copies of $C_3$ that share an edge in common and the friendly index any number of copies of $C_4$ that share an edge in common.
+Kwong and Lee [725] determine the friendly index any number of copies of C_3 that share an edge in common and the friendly index any number of copies of C_4 that share an edge in common.

-In [646] Kim, Lee, and Ng define the balance index set of a graph G as $\{|e_0(f) - e_1(f)|\}$ where f runs over all friendly labelings f of G. Zhang, Lee, and Wen [698] investigate the balance index sets for the disjoint union of up to four stars and Zhang, Ho, Lee, and Wen [1320] investigate the balance index sets for trees with diameter at most four.
-Kwong, Lee, and Sarvate [694] determine the balance index sets for cycles with one pendant edge, flowers, and regular windmills.
-Lee, Ng, and Tong [733] determine the balance index set of certain graphs obtained by starting with copies of a given cycle and successively identifying one particular vertex of one copy with a particular vertex of the next.
-For graphs G and H and a bijection $\pi$ from G to H, Lee and Su [754] define $Perm(G, \pi, H)$ as the graph obtaining from the disjoint union of G and H by joining each v in G to $\pi(v)$ with an edge.
-They determine the balanced index sets of the disjoint union of cycles and the balanced index sets for graphs of the form $\operatorname{Perm}(G, \pi, H)$ where G and H are regular graphs, stars, paths, and cycles with a chord.
-They conjecture that the balanced index set for every graph of the form $\operatorname{Perm}(G, \pi, H)$ is an arithmetic progression.
-Wen [1251] determines the balance index set of the graph that is constructed by identifying the center of a star with one vertex from each of two copies of $C_n$ and provides a necessary and sufficient for such graphs to be balanced.
-In [756] Lee, Su, and Wang determine the balance index sets of the disjoint union of a variety of regular graphs of the same order.
-Kwong [687] determines the balanced index sets of rooted trees of height at most 2, thereby settling the problem for trees with diameter at most 4.
+In [676] Kim, Lee, and Ng define the balance index set of a graph G as $\{|e_0(f) - e_1(f)|\}$ where f runs over all friendly labelings f of G. Zhang, Lee, and Wen [737] investigate the balance index sets for the disjoint union of up to four stars and Zhang, Ho, Lee, and Wen [1446] investigate the balance index sets for trees with diameter at most four.
+Kwong, Lee, and Sarvate [732] determine the balance index sets for cycles with one pendant edge, flowers, and regular windmills.
+Lee, Ng, and Tong [774] determine the balance index set of certain graphs obtained by starting with copies of a given cycle and successively identifying one particular vertex of one copy with a particular vertex of the next.
+For graphs G and H and a bijection π from G to H, Lee and Su [795] define $Perm(G, \pi, H)$ as the graph obtaining from the disjoint union of G and H by joining each v in G to $\pi(v)$ with an edge.
+They determine the balanced index sets of the disjoint union of cycles and the balanced index sets for graphs of the form $Perm(G, \pi, H)$ where G and H are regular graphs, stars, paths, and cycles with a chord.
+They conjecture that the balanced index set for every graph of the form $Perm(G, \pi, H)$ is an arithmetic progression.
+Wen [1375] determines the balance index set of the graph that is constructed by identifying the center of a star with one vertex from each of two copies of C_n and provides a necessary and sufficient for such graphs to be balanced.
+In [797] Lee, Su, and Wang determine the balance index sets of the disjoint union of a variety of regular graphs of the same order.
+Kwong [723] determines the balanced index sets of rooted trees of height at most 2, thereby settling the problem for trees with diameter at most 4.
 His method can be used to determine the balance index set of any tree.
+The homeomorph Hom(G, p) of a graph G is the collection of graphs obtained from G by adding p (p > 0) additional degree 2 vertices to its edges.
+For any regular graph G, Kong, Lee, and Lee [693] studied the changes of the balance index sets of Hom(G,p) with respect to the parameter p.
+They derived explicit formulas for their balance index sets provided new examples of uniformly balanced graphs.

-In[1064] Shiu and Kwong made a major advance by introducing an easier approach to find the balance index sets of a large number of families of graphs in a unified and uniform manner.
-They use this method to determine the balance index sets for r-regular graphs, amalgamations of r-regular graphs, complete bipartite graphs, wheels, one point unions of regular graphs, sun graphs, generalized theta graphs, m-ary trees, spiders, grids $P_m \times P_n$ , and cylinders $C_m \times P_n$ .
+In[1135] Shiu and Kwong made a major advance by introducing an easier approach to find the balance index sets of a large number of families of graphs in a unified and uniform manner.
+They use this method to determine the balance index sets for r-regular graphs, amalgamations of r-regular graphs, complete bipartite graphs, wheels, one point unions of regular graphs, sun graphs, generalized theta graphs, m-ary trees, spiders, grids $P_m \times P_n$, and cylinders $C_m \times P_n$.
 They provide a formula that enables one to determine the balance index sets of many biregular graphs (that is, graphs with the property that there exist two distinct positive integers r and s such that every vertex has degree r or s).